Ozil departure puts focus on German relations with Turkish community

 In Turkey, however, politicians heaped praise on the player and lashed out at those who had abused him.

-“We support from the heart the honorable stance which our brother Mesut Ozil has displayed,” Turkish Sports Minister Mehmet Kasapoglu wrote on Twitter on Sunday night.
+“We support from the heart the honourable stance which our brother Mesut Ozil has displayed,” Turkish Sports Minister Mehmet Kasapoglu wrote on Twitter on Sunday night.

 “What Mesut Özil went through and how he was treated is unforgivable.
 There is NO excuse for racism and discrimination,” Gulnur Aybet, a senior adviser to President Tayyip Erdogan wrote on her Twitter account.